the-fellowship-co/facade/docs/examples/doordash.md

 ---
-id: example
+id: doordash
-title: Amazon Go Example
+title: Building a doordash clone
-sidebar_label: Amazon Go Example
+sidebar_label: Building a doordash clone
 ---

 Amazon Go business would organize their backends logic as follows